Harris releases strategy to tackle migration's root causes | Law-Order

 - United States

-"We will build on what works, and we will pivot away from what does not work," she wrote.
+"We will build on what works, and we will pivot away from what does not work," Harris wrote in an introduction to the 20-page plan.
 "It will not be easy, and progress will not be instantaneous, but we are committed to getting it right."
 Harris noted that she recently traveled to Guatemala, "where one of the largest challenges is corruption."
 On Tuesday, the Biden administration said it suspended cooperation with Guatemala's Attorney General's Office after the firing of the agency's top anti-corruption prosecutor, saying it ''lost confidence" in the country's willingness to fight corruption.

+The White House also released a "Collaborative Migration Management Strategy," which President Joe Biden ordered in February to outline how the United States will work with other countries to address migration flows.

+The 14-page document summarizes earlier announcements and espouses goals that Biden and top aides have outlined before.
+They include expanding protections and job opportunities in countries where people are leaving, creating more legal pathways to come to the United States and fostering "secure and humane management of borders.

 A group of 509 migrants from Central and South America turned themselves in Monday night in Hidalgo, Texas, hours after another group of 336 migrants was encountered nearby, said Brian Hastings, the Border Patrol sector chief in Rio Grande Valley, the busiest corridor for illegal crossings.